-Depending on the pre-season forecast, experience from past out planting success, and expected environmental conditions in the Tucannon River in 2020, WDFW (with co-manager agreement) may collect and hold some portion or all of the returning adults that would normally be passed upstream to spawn naturally.
-All held fish will be brought back to LFH and released back into the river just prior to spawning in August 2020.
+Depending on the pre-season forecast, experience from previous out-planting success, and expected environmental conditions in the Tucannon River in 2022, WDFW (with co-manager agreement) may collect and hold some portion or all the returning adults that would normally be passed upstream to spawn naturally.
+All held fish will be brought back to LFH and released back into the river just prior to spawning in August 2022.
 Percentage collected will be dependent upon preseason run forecasts and actual numbers back to the river.
 Conversations will be ongoing up to and through adult collection.